A word that is so widely used and "practiced" by many. But, are we really meditating? Can one really "do" meditation?

 Jia Ern is a practitioner since 2005 and is an experienced teacher in KL, Malaysia.
 Her students range from expatriates to locals, moms to corporate professionals.

-She has trained with Sebastian Pucelle and Murielle Burellier on Yin Yoga and Anatomy, with Shilpa Ghatalia in Integrative Yoga, Paddy McGrath in advanced back bending techniques and mainly Hatha yoga, Ashtanga Vinyasa yoga from the Himalayan yoga tradition etc.
+She has trained with Sebastian Pucelle and Murielle Burellier on Yin Yoga and Anatomy, with Shilpa Ghatalia in Integrative Yoga, Paddy McGrath in advanced back bending techniques, mainly practices Hatha yoga, Ashtanga Vinyasa yoga and the Himalayan yoga tradition.

 She is certified by Malaysia Association of Yoga Instructors (MAYI) and is a RYT-500, with Yoga Alliance, USA.